 Visit Stop the Uinta Basin Railway for more information and actions.

-Right now, you can still send questions and comments.
-Importantly, the Scope of Work does NOT make it clear that the Environmental Impact Statement will consider the full climate impacts of the additional petroleum that would be extracted as a result of the oil train.
+It is NOT clear that the Environmental Impact Statement will consider the full climate impacts of the additional petroleum that would be extracted as a result of the oil train.
 The full climate impacts of the quadrupled oil exploitation need to be assessed, including:

 - methane and other pollution at the site of extraction